 How to Use This Template

 Once in the document, you’ll want to make a copy of the template (File > Make a copy) or download it in your desired format (File > Download as).
 Then complete the fill-in-the-blanks in its entirety and share it with the appropriate person or team for the next steps.
-You want to make sure that all SEO meta tags are completed within the recommended character count.
+You want to make sure that your SEO meta tags contain the recommended character count.

 Tip: Use a free tool like Screaming Frog to help you identify missing or inconsistent meta tags like title, description, H1, and more.